Russian glide bomb attack in eastern Ukraine kills at least 21 people in line to receive pensions

 Emergency responders were at the scene, he said.

-Yarova is located less than 10 kilometers (6 miles) from the front line.

-The territory was already occupied by Russia in 2022, but was then liberated by Ukraine’s armed forces in a counteroffensive later the same year.
+The territory was occupied by Russia in 2022, but was liberated by Ukraine’s armed forces in a counteroffensive later the same year.

 Follow AP's coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine